All Episodes

 Philosophy is a generic term that is obviously much larger than me.

-Yes, universally preferable behavior is a philosophical proof of secular ethics that I generated for sure, but it's not my philosophy.
+Yes, universally preferable behavior is a philosophical proof of secular ethics that I generated, for sure, but it's not my philosophy.

 It would be a particular theorem, right?

-And it's an important, I mean it may sound pedantic, but it is really important.
+And it's an important, I mean, it may sound pedantic, but it is really important.

-I wouldn't say to Einstein, your physics, I would say your proof of the general theory of relativity, let's say.
+Would say your proof of the general theory of relativity, let's say.

 But I wouldn't say your physics, because that would be to indicate that he somehow owned physics as a whole, not a particular theory within it.

-But you remember you said that we weren't gonna do that.
+Okay, I accept your correction, but you remember you said that we weren't going to do that.

-I never got to I I never got to ask you if your theory of universal preferable behavior would be more receptive to a Muslim or a Hindu.
+I never got to ask you if your theory of universal preferable behavior would be more receptive to a Muslim or a Hindu.

-I honestly I have no particular opinion about that.
+Honestly, I have no particular opinion about that.

 I have no thoughts about it.

-People who believe in universal ethics are more receptive to UPB than atheists are.
+People who believe in universal ethics are more receptive to UPB than atheists are, which I find, I would never have guessed that, honestly.

-And because I've been around atheists who've been very interested in universal ethics and virtues and morals and so on, and so that's sort of my particular group.
+And because I've been around atheists who've been very interested in universal ethics and virtues and morals and so on.

-So I would say, you know, if I had to sort of guess between Hindu and Islam, uh, or a a Muslim or a Hindu, I wouldn't I wouldn't hazard a guess, not being an expert in either religion.
+So I would say, you know, if I had to sort of guess between Hindu and Islam or a Muslim or a Hindu, I wouldn't hazard a guess, not being an expert in either religion, I wouldn't hazard a guess as to which one of them would be more likely.

-But I would say that religious people who believe in universal ethics, which is not the case for all religions.
+But I would say that religious people who believe in universal ethics, which is not the case for all religions, religious people who believe in universal ethics are much more interested in UPB than atheists, which again, I find quite fascinating.

-But uh it's an interesting question, but I would not count myself having enough expertise on either religion to be able to gauge which one would be more or less likely to accept or be interested in UPB.
+But it's an interesting question, but I would not count myself having enough expertise on either religion to be able to gauge which one would be more or less likely to accept or be interested in UPB.

-It seems to me the answer is clear, it would be a monotheistic religion, and that is the case for Islam.
+It would be a monotheistic religion, and that is the case for Islam.

 I'm sorry, dude.

-As far as I understand it again, I'm no expert.
+As far as I understand it, again, I'm no expert.

 As far as I understand it, the Muslim believes that he has slightly higher moral obligations to his fellow Muslim as opposed to non-Muslims.

-I would think so.
+I would think so to a believer.

-I I'm not an expert either.
+Yeah, I'm not an expert either.

 I mean, they have a tax on non-believers, right?